Sinouhe/exo2/README.md

 default port is 4202, you can configure it on the config.json file.

-the routes of this api starts by "/api/v1", where v1 is version of the api, you can upgreade or change this path on the config.json.
+the routes of this api starts by "/api/v1", where v1 is version of the api, you can upgread or change this root path on the config.json.

-all the return from each routes is a json lie this : in case of error
+all the return from each routes is a json like this :

+in case of error

 {

     status: 'error',

     result: data,

     message: message

 }

 in case of suuccess

 {

     status: 'success',

     result: data,

     message: message

 }